pandakudux/pirc-bot-project/README.md

 # Pirc-Bot-project

-This repository contains the required files I used to create an interactive chat-bot project.
+This repository contains the files I used and wrote to create an interactive chat-bot project.

 ## Abstract

-The goal of this project was to utilize the pirc-bot framework and create an interactive chat-bot that accessed the OpenWeatherAPI and one other API of our choosing.
+The goal of this project was to utilize the pirc-bot framework and create an interactive chat-bot in java that accessed the OpenWeatherAPI and one other API of our choosing.
+The bot should have functionality to make calls to both API and return relevant information.

 ## Running the bot